cometbft/cometbft/docs/references/qa/method.md

 1. [If you haven't done it before]
    Follow the [set up][qa-setup] steps of the `README.md` at the top of the testnet repository to configure Terraform, and `doctl`.
-2. Change the variable `MANIFEST` in `experiment.mk` to point to the file `testnets/rotating.toml` (do NOT commit this change)
+2. In the `experiment.mk` file, set the following variables (do NOT commit these changes):
+   1. Set `MANIFEST` to point to the file `testnets/rotating.toml`.
-3. Set variable `VERSION_TAG` to the git hash that is to be tested.
+   2. Set `VERSION_TAG` to the git hash that is to be tested.
+   3. Set `EPHEMERAL_SIZE` to 25.
-4. Follow the [testnet starting][qa-start] steps of the `README.md` to configure and start the "stable" part of the rotating node testnet.
-On the `terraform-apply` step, set the value of the `EPHEMERAL_SIZE` parameter: `make terraform-apply EPHEMERAL_SIZE=25`
+3. Follow the [testnet starting][qa-start] steps of the `README.md` to configure and start the "stable" part of the rotating node testnet.
     * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests.
 1. As a sanity check, connect to the Prometheus node's web interface and check the graph for the `cometbft_consensus_height` metric.
 All nodes should be increasing their heights.